Envrin/apex/docs/packages_structure.md

 This page will explain the basic structure of packages, including how to develop and publish them.
-You can easily develop packages that consist of any functionality you desire, then have the freedom to instantly install, remove and upgrade those packages on systems throughout the internet, and have them sikmply work right out of the box.
-You can list and sell packages on our marketplace, open source them by publishing them our public repository, or even start your own private repository and keep them private for your commercial clients.
+You can easily develop packages that consist of any functionality you desire, then have the freedom to instantly install, remove and upgrade those packages on systems throughout the internet, and have them simply work right out of the box.
+You can list and sell packages on our marketplace, open source them by publishing them to our public repository, or even start your own private repository and keep them private for your commercial clients.